 If you’re running posts to your Facebook page, Facebook will give you the option of boosting that post.
 In fact, this is one of the most common ad options that businesses choose.

 However, boosting a post is not the best way to get the most out of your ads.
-When you boost a post, you are effectively paying to have more likes to your Facebook page.
-But as a business owner you don’t want to invest your money in growing a social media following at the expense of generating new business leads.
-A far better ad spend would be on attracting new leads (i.e. to your email list) rather than getting more Facebook likes.
+When you boost a post, you are effectively paying to have more likes on your Facebook page.
+But as a business owner, you don’t want to invest your money in growing a social media following at the expense of generating new business leads.
+A far better ad spend would be on attracting new leads (i.e., to your email list) rather than getting more Facebook likes.

 Mistake #3 – not getting familiar with the ad manager